*ALL HOURS are weather permitting.

 We will not allow anyone access to Trails if ground conditions are muddy or slippery.
 This is for your safety and also to preserve trail conditions.
 If in doubt before traveling, please call to confirm or stayed tuned to Corn Trails facebook page.
 There have been days in the past where the morning looked promising and then we got rained out causing us to close for the day.

-A picnic/firepit area is located at the Beginning of the trails located in the middle of an old bluff of maple trees.
+A picnic/firepit area is located within the yard, located in the middle of an old bluff of maple trees.
 There is an outhouse on site.

-At the picnic area there are a couple picnic tables and a childs table.
+At the picnic area there are a couple picnic tables and childrens tables.
 There is a firepit with a grate to cook on.
 We have a couple of wiener sticks.
 Wood is provided and the fire is your responsibility.
 On windy days we may prohibit the use of a fire.

 A rest area is located approximately half way through the trails in a lightly shaded area of trees.
 There is a porta potty at this location.

 Yes, you are trespassing if you enter the trails without us being present when you enter.
 If you arrive during what should be open hours & find our gate closed, please wait or call us to confirm that someone is on their way to open for you!
 On a rare occasion, a farming situation makes us a little late!